lrusso/ChatConcept/README.md

 # ChatConcept

-Front End concept of a chat system.
+Front end concept of a chat system with mobile compatibility.

 ## Web: